-The Company beneficially owns approximately 8% of Ladenburg Thalmann Financial Services Inc. ("LTS") and various executive officers and directors of the Company serve as officers and members of the Board of Directors of LTS.
+The Company beneficially owns approximately 8% of Ladenburg Thalmann Financial Services Inc. ("LTS") and certain executive officers and directors of the Company serve as officers and members of the Board of Directors of LTS.
 Since September 2006, the Company has had an agreement with LTS, as subsequently amended, pursuant to which it agreed to make available to LTS the services of Mr. Lampen, the Company's Executive Vice President, to serve as the President and Chief Executive Officer of LTS and to provide certain other financial, accounting and tax services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002 and assistance in the preparation of income tax returns.
-LTS paid us \$850,000 in 2014 and the agreement has continued in 2015.
+LTS paid the Company \$850,000 in 2015 and the agreement has continued in 2016.
 The agreement is terminable by either party upon 30 days' prior written notice.
-LTS paid compensation for 2014 of \$1,375,000 to each of Mr. Lorber, who serves as Vice Chairman of LTS, and Mr. Lampen, who serves as President, Chief Executive Officer and as a director of LTS.
-Mr. Lampen is being reimbursed by LTS for various automobile expenses and health and dental insurance premiums on an after-tax basis (\$31,454 for 2014), and, effective January 1, 2015, receives a salary of \$150,000 per year from LTS.
+LTS paid bonus compensation for 2015 of \$1,300,000 to each of Mr. Lorber, who serves as Vice Chairman of LTS, and Mr. Lampen, who serves as President, Chief Executive Officer and as a director of LTS.
+Mr. Lampen is being reimbursed by LTS for various automobile expenses and health and dental insurance premiums on an after-tax basis (\$31,668 for 2015), and receives a salary of \$150,000 from LTS in 2015, which is \$200,000, effective January 1, 2016.
+Mr. Lorber also received customary director's fees of \$36,000 from LTS in 2015.
 On November 4, 2011, the Company was part of a consortium, which included Dr. Frost and Mr. Lampen, that entered into a loan agreement with LTS.
-The total amount lent to LTS was \$165,000,000 and Vector's portion of the loan was \$15,000,000.
-Interest on the loan is payable quarterly by LTS at 11% per annum, commenced on December 31, 2011 and is due November 4, 2016.
-The Company recorded interest income of \$573,856 for the year ended December 31, 2014.
-At April 8, 2015, the balance of the Company's portion of the loan was \$1,680,000 as LTS repaid \$1,866,833 of the loan in 2014 and has repaid another \$1,106,248 in 2015.
-Dr. Phillip Frost, who is a more than 10% stockholder of the Company's Common Stock as of the record date, is Chairman of LTS's Boar
+The total amount lent to LTS was \$165,000,000 and Vector's portion of the loan was \$1,680,000 from LTS.
+Dr. Phillip Frost, who is a more than 10% stockholder of the Company's Common Stock as of the record date, is Chairman of LTS's Board of Directors and beneficially owns more than 10% of LTS.

 At December 31, 2014, the Company owned 14,191,205 LTS common shares and had warrants to purchase an additional 1,000,000 common shares of LTS at a price of \$1.68 per common share.
-The Company also owns 240,000 shares of LTS 8% Series A Preferred Stock and received dividends of \$480,096 from LTS Preferred Stock in 2014.
+The Company also owns 240,000 shares of LTS 8% Series A Preferred Stock and received dividends of \$132,918 from LTS Preferred Stock in 2015.

 The Company beneficially owns approximately 8% of Castle.
-Mr. Lampen serves as Castle's President and Chief Executive Officer and Henry C. Beinstein, a member of our Board of Directors, serves as a director of Castle.
-In October 2008, Vector entered into an agreement with Castle where we agreed to make available the services of Mr. Lampen to serve as the President and Chief Executive Officer of Castle as well as other financial, accounting and tax services.
-Vector recognized management fees of \$100,000 in 2014 under the agreement and Castle is paying us at a rate of \$100,000 per year in 2015.
+Mr. Lampen serves as Castle's President and Chief Executive Officer and Henry C. Beinstein, a member of the Company's Board of Directors, serves as a director of Castle.
+In October 2008, Vector entered into an agreement with Castle where the Company agreed to make available the services of Mr. Lampen to serve as the President and Chief Executive Officer of Castle as well as other financial, accounting and tax services.
+Vector recognized management fees of \$100,000 in 2015 under the agreement and Castle is paying the Company management fees of \$100,000 per year in 2016.
 The Company owns \$200,000 of Castle convertible debt, which bears interest at 5% per annum, due in 2018.
-The Company recorded interest income of \$10,000 from the notes for the year ended December 31, 2014.
+The Company recorded interest income of \$10,000 from the notes for the year ended December 31, 2015.
 The notes are convertible into Castle shares at \$0.90 per share.
-On February 20, 2014, the Company exercised 357,796 warrants to purchase Castle common stock at an exercise price of \$0.38 per share.
-On February 24, 2014, Castle's Series A Preferred Stock, and all accrued dividends thereon, was converted into common shares in a mandatory conversion.
-The Company received 884,787 Common Shares of Castle from the conversion of 217.5397 shares of Series A Preferred Stock previously held by us.
-Dr. Frost is a more than 10% shareholder and a director of Castle.